Street kaiserpanorama shows what Gdansk looked like 120 years ago

-Up until now, most of them were only available at the premises of the State Archive in Gdańsk which co-founded the kaiserpanorama together with the National Digital Archives.
+Until now, most of them were only available at the premises of the State Archive in Gdansk which co-founded the kaiserpanorama together with the National Digital Archives.
 The project marks the centenary of Poland’s regained independence.
 The “Archival Kaiserpanorama” has already toured Warsaw, Zamosc, Cracow and Koszalin.